Skip to main content

 Use Guidelines

 It is not necessary for the initial model to include every property managed within the organization.
-It is recommended to adopt a strategy of progressive development through successive phases, extending cards and relationships over time.
+It is recommended to adopt a strategy of progressive development, extending classes and relationships over time.

-We suggest starting with a small but complete set of objects and relations, then expanding the system as requirements and organizational knowledge become clearer.
+We suggest starting with a small but complete set of objects and relations, then expanding the system as requirements and organizational knowledge evolve.

-Operators are expected to use the Management Module following the rules defined in the Administration Module.
+Operators are expected to use the Management Module according to the rules defined in the Administration Module.

 We recommend using CMDBuild by: